Charged with Assault and Now Must Appear in Juvenile Court?

 Along with possible jail/detention center time and hefty fines, a conviction for simple assault will give you a permanent criminal record.
 This can impact many future aspects of your life, including getting a job, getting into school, the military, and law enforcement and getting a professional license.
 Don’t leave yourself at risk.
 Call us at Hanlon Niemann today and let them us work to protect your rights and your pocketbook.

 WHAT CONSTITUTES A SIMPLE ASSAULT CHARGE IN NEW JERSEY?

-New Jersey Law says a person is guilty of assault if they commit one of three actions:
+New Jersey Law says a person is guilty of simple assault if they commit one of three actions: